 AEA Annual Meeting Submissions

-Members wishing to give papers or organize complete sessions for the program for the meetings in Philadelphia are invited to submit proposals electronically to Professor William Nordhaus via the American Economic Association website.(The submission portal for the 2014 annual AEA meeting is now closed.)
-While papers covering a wide array of topics in economics will be included on the 2014 program, Professor Nordhaus especially encourages inter-disciplinary proposals.
+Members wishing to give papers or organize complete sessions for the program for the meetings in Philadelphia are invited to submit proposals electronically to Professor Richard Thaler via the American Economic Association website starting on March 1 (http://www.aeaweb.org/Annual_Meeting/submissions_portal.php).
+While papers covering a wide array of topics in economics will be included on the 2015 program, Professor Thaler especially encourages inter-disciplinary proposals.

 Proposals for complete sessions have historically had a higher probability of inclusion (35–40%) than papers submitted individually (10–15%).
 Individual paper contributors are strongly encouraged to use the AEA’s Econ-Harmony website to form integrated sessions.
 Proposals for a complete session should be submitted only by the session organizer.
 Sessions normally contain three or four papers.